Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Asymptotic Normality

+The results above demonstrate that the behavior of the variance ratio is manageable for k-nearest neighbor base learners and more generally, linear smoothers.
+Recent work \citep{Scornet2016kernel,Olson2018} has sought to draw a connection between these estimators and the CART-style trees utilized in Breiman's original random forests.
+The purely random forest \citep{Biau2008} that determines splits completely at random, for example, is exactly a linear smoother and thus by the above result, has a variance ratio that behaves like $O(s)$.
+In work dating back even further, \cite{Lin2006} introduced the concept of \emph{potential} nearest neighbors (PNNs) and showed that random forests can be viewed as an adaptively weighted $k$-PNN method.

-\begin{define}[\citep{Lin2006}] A sample point $Z_i=(X_i,Y_i)$ is called a k-potential nearest neighbor ($k$-$\mathrm{PNN}$) of a target point $x$ if and only if there are fewer than $k$ sample points other than $X_i$ in the hyperrectangle defined by $x$ and $X_i$. \end{define}
+\begin{definition}[\citep{Lin2006}] A sample point $Z_i=(X_i,Y_i)$ is called a k-potential nearest neighbor ($k$-$\mathrm{PNN}$) of a target point $x$ if and only if there are fewer than $k$ sample points other than $X_i$ in the hyperrectangle defined by $x$ and $X_i$. \end{definition}

-Typically, the number of $k$-$\mathrm{PNNs}$ is much larger than $k$.
-Existing nearest-neighbor methods -- both adaptive and nonadaptive -- predict by selecting and averaging over $k$ points from the set of all $k$-$\mathrm{PNNs}$.
-The classical kNN procedure non-adaptively chooses the $k$ sample points in $k$-$\mathrm{PNNs}$ under some metric whereas commonly used tree-based methods may have a terminal size bounded by $k$ and adaptively select points from $k$-$\mathrm{PNNs}$ based on empirical relationships in the data.
-In the following discussion, we define the \emph{random potential} (RP) tree estimator as that which selects $k$ points uniformly at random (without replacement) from the $k$-$\mathrm{PNNs}$ and predicts by taking the average.
+Typically, the number of potential nearest neighbors is much larger than the number of nearest neighbors.
+Existing nearest-neighbor methods, both adaptive and nonadaptive, predict by selecting and averaging over $k$ points from the set of all $k$-$\mathrm{PNNs}$.
+The classical kNN procedure non-adaptively chooses the $k$ points as those closest to $x$ under some metric whereas commonly used tree-based methods may have a terminal size bounded by $k$ and adaptively select points from the $k$-$\mathrm{PNNs}$ based on empirical relationships in the data.

-In general, computing the variance ratio for adaptive base learners is quite challenging.
-In the case of RP trees however, the base learners are still simply taking the average of some proportion of all the sample points.
-Recall from \cref{ex5}, that when we randomly choose $k$ observations from all sample points, we have
+Moving closer to this, consider the base learner that forms a prediction at $x$ by simply choosing $k$ of the $s$ observations in the subsample uniformly at random and averaging the corresponding response values.
+In \cref{app:B-RP}, we show that the resulting variance ratio for this naive estimator is given by

+Now reconsider the kNN base learner.
+We can view such an estimator as ``randomly" selecting $k$ points from the $k$-$\mathrm{NN}$s and again predicting by taking the average.
+In this case, the variance ratio can be written as